Clémentine: Popularity

 The series is considered as a cult classic in Europe (especially in Turkey, where it seems to be much more popular than it is in its home country France).

 Between 1990 and 1995, it was translated to Arabic in Lebanon, as well as English, Chinese, Turkish and Latin-American Spanish.
 It is also a classic worldwide, as it is quite well known in China and Latin America.
 The series also has its fans in the Czech Republic, where it was broadcast in 1995 on the television station Premiéra TV.

+An English-language dub of Clémentine was broadcast on the satellite broadcaster The Children's Channel in 1992; this version aired in the United Kingdom and the Republic of Ireland.

 Clementine is barely remembered in the U.S., where the series was never broadcast as it is, but was converted into 2 compilation films by Celebrity Home Entertainment (under their "Just For Kids" imprint), entitled (without the accent mark):